skissane/pdos/s370/readme2.txt

 Just run a command with no parameters and it normally gives usage.

-Because of the difficulty of creating an unlabeled AWS tape from a flat file on the z1090 (unless the file is a multiple of 80 and then you can use a card program?), I am now including the 3390 image as an AWS tape.
+Because of the difficulty of creating an unlabeled AWS tape from a flat file on the zPDT (unless the file is a multiple of 80 and then you can use a card program?), I am now including the 3390 image as an AWS tape.